Home »

 • Introduction to health economics and health technology assessment

 PACT Advocacy Academy participants are selected through an annual open call for applications.
-The selection process for the 2023 cohort has already been completed.
-Call for applications will reopen on August 1, 2023, and will close on October 1, 2023.
+The selection process for the 2025 cohort is open from August 1 to October 1, 2024.

 This course is created in collaboration between the World Federation of Hemophilia (WFH), the New York University Robert F. Wagner Graduate School of Public Service (NYU Wagner) and an expert working group.

-Each topic will take place over six to eight weeks and includes one self-directed online learning module and two live interactive webinars.
-An online platform will allow participants to track their progress, refer to previous modules and interact with other participants and mentors.
+Each topic takes place over six to eight weeks and includes one self-directed online learning module and two live interactive webinars.
+An online platform allows participants to track their progress and refer to previous modules.

-Over the duration of the course, participants will be required to begin their own real-life advocacy project for their NMO.
+Over the duration of the course, participants are required to begin their own real-life advocacy project for their NMO.
 For participants from PACT countries, this should be aligned with the PACT national access plan.

-If you have any questions about PACT program, please contact the WFH at [email protected].
+If you have any questions about PACT Advocacy Academy program, please contact the WFH at [email protected].

 EVIDENCE-BASED ADVOCACY